 • Ways to find our offices in the District and contact us here at HQ

 Arkabutla Lake – Emergency Contacts After Hours

 With over 40,000 acres of land and water to manage at Arkabutla Lake and a limited number of Ranger personnel available to offer visitor assistance, sometimes it may be difficult to locate a Ranger, especially after our regular office hours (Mon-Fri, 7:00am-3:30pm) when our telephones are unmanned.

 If you are having an emergency after office hours or on the weekend and you need assistance, sometimes the best approach is to contact the local Sheriff’s Department.
-Arkabutla Lake occupies two Mississippi counties in northwest corner of the state, Tate and DeSoto.
+Arkabutla Lake occupies two Mississippi counties in northwest corner of the state, Tate and Dsto.
 These local law enforcement agencies have a 24-hour dispatcher that can communicate with field personnel at Arkabutla Lake as well as Search and Rescue Units, Aviation Units, Emergency Medical Response and much more.
 Their contact numbers are:

-DeSoto County – 662-429-1470
+Desoto County – 662-429-1470

 Tate County – 662-562-4434